Bruce Shand: Second World War

 Shand was promoted to lieutenant on 28 January 1940.
 He served in France as part of the British Expeditionary Force.
 The 12th Lancers were equipped with lightly armed Morris armoured cars in a reconnaissance role.
 The regiment spent six months at Foncquevillers during the Phoney War, then advanced to the River Dyle and retreated in the face of the German blitzkrieg.
-He aided in covering the withdrawal to Dunkirk, from where he was evacuated back to England, arriving back in Margate on 31 May 1940.
+He aided in covering the withdrawal to Dunkirk, from where he was evacuated back to England, arriving at Margate on 31 May 1940.
 For his actions, he was awarded an MC on 5 July 1940.

 After a period with the regiment in Poole and in Reigate, and an interlude training the North Irish Horse in Northern Ireland, Shand was sent with the regiment to North Africa in September 1941 as part of the 7th Armoured Division, where he was promoted to the temporary rank of captain.
-He earned his second MC in January 1942, covering the withdrawal of armoured cars of the 6th Rajputana Rifles in the face of a strong counterattack by the Afrika Corps.
+He earned his second MC in January 1942, covering the withdrawal of armoured cars of the 6th Rajputana Rifles in the face of a strong counterattack by the German Afrika Corps.
 The award was gazetted on 9 July of that year.

 He met Winston Churchill shortly before the Second Battle of El Alamein.
 On 6 November 1942, on a probe towards Marsa Matruh, his vehicle was surrounded and destroyed.
 Shand's two crewmen were killed, and he was wounded.
 He was captured and taken to Germany as a prisoner of war.
-After treatment in Athens, he was held at Oflag IX A in Spangenberg Castle, near Spangenberg, for the duration of the war.
+After treatment in Athens, he was held at Oflag IX A in Spangenberg Castle; he escaped when the Germans evacuated the castle and marched the prisoners further from Allied forces.
 While a prisoner of war, he was promoted to the rank of war-substantive captain and to the substantive rank of captain on 28 January 1945.

-Later life and death
+After the war

-After his liberation, Shand returned to England in 1945.
-Due to his wounds, which made him unfit for active service, he was retired from the army on 25 April 1947, leaving with the honorary rank of major.
-On 2 January 1946, he married the Hon Rosalind Maud Cubitt, daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel, at St Paul's Church, Knightsbridge.
-They had two daughters, Camilla (b.
-1947), Annabel (b.
-1949) and a son, Mark (1951–2014).
-He kept a house, The Laines in Plumpton in Sussex and a second in South Kensington, but later moved to Dorset.
+After his liberation in 1945, Shand returned to England.
+On 2 January 1946, he married the Hon.
+Rosalind Maud Cubitt, daughter of Roland Cubitt, 3rd Baron Ashcombe, and Sonia Rosemary Keppel, at St Paul's Church, Knightsbridge.
+They had two daughters, Camilla (born 1947) and Annabel (born 1949), and a son, Mark (1951–2014).

+On 25 April 1947, Shand was retired from the army on account of disability and was granted the honorary rank of major.

+Shand had a country house, The Laines in Plumpton, East Sussex, and a town house in South Kensington, but in later life moved to Dorset.